oracle-livelabs/security/blockchain-table-new/immutable-tables/immutable-tables.md

-# Introduction to Immutable Tables
+# Immutable Tables

+## **Introduction**

-**Immutable Tables** in Oracle Database are designed as read-only tables that safeguard data against unauthorized or accidental modifications.
+**Immutable Tables** in Oracle Database are designed as append-only tables that safeguard data against unauthorized or accidental modifications.
 They provide a foundational level of data protection, ensuring that information remains intact and unaltered once written to the table.
 This capability is particularly useful for scenarios requiring high data integrity, such as maintaining audit logs, transaction histories, or sensitive compliance-related records.

 To enforce immutability, Immutable Tables require the specification of **retention periods** at two levels: the table and the individual rows.
-Rows within the table can only be deleted after their retention period has elapsed, and the table itself can only be dropped if it contains no rows or once the table-level retention period has expired.
+Rows within the table can only be deleted after their retention period has elapsed, and the table itself can only be dropped if it contains no rows or once the table-level retention period has passed with no rows being inserted during that period.
 These strict controls eliminate the possibility of tampering or accidental data loss during the defined retention period, making Immutable Tables a reliable choice for preserving historical data.

 #### Key Characteristics of Immutable Tables:
-- **Read-Only Design:** Data is write-once , ensuring that once written, it cannot be updated or deleted until retention conditions are met.
+- **Append-Only Design:** Data is write-once , ensuring that once written, it cannot be updated or deleted until retention conditions are met.
 - **Retention Periods:** Administrators specify retention periods for both the table and its rows, controlling when data becomes eligible for deletion.

 #### Practical Use Cases: